Frequently Asked Questions

 - A Wisconsin DOT-issued identification card, with or without a star in the right-hand corner

 - Military ID card issued by a U.S. uniformed service

 - An identification card issued by a federally recognized Indian tribe in Wisconsin (May be used even if expired before the most recent general election.)

 - A photo identification card issued by a Wisconsin accredited university or college that contains date of issuance, signature of student, and an expiration date no later than two years after date of issuance.
-Also, the university or college ID must be accompanied by a separate document that proves enrollment.
 (May be used even if expired before the most recent general election.)

 These photo IDs are also acceptable for voting purposes, but must be unexpired:

 - A veteran’s photo identification card issued by the Veterans Health Administration of the federal Department of Veterans Affairs